raycast/extensions/extensions/quick-web/README.md

 # Quick Web

-Quick web is a configurable tools that opens web with commonly used args.
+Quick Web is a configurable tools that opens web with commonly used args.

 ## Terminology